-Petronille Bogaert is project researcher and head of unit EU health information systems at Sciensano.
-Her work primarily focusses on European projects facilitating research in the area of population health information.
-This includes the coordination of the Population Health Information Research Infrastructure for COVID-19 and the Joint Action on Health Information (InfAct).
-She is also leading several activities in the Joint Action Towards the European Health Data Space (TEHDAS) and HealthyCloud.
-She holds a double Master degree in European Public Health and a Masters in Biomedical Sciences.
-She is also president of the EUPHA section on Public Health Monitoring and Reporting.
+Petronille Bogaert is head of unit EU health information systems at Sciensano, Belgium.
+Her work primarily focusses on European research projects in the area of population health information.
+She is Principle Investigator of the Population Health Information Research Infrastructure for COVID-19 and is heavily involved in the Joint Action Towards the European Health Data Space (TEHDAS) and other European projects such as HealthyCloud and BY-COVID.
+She is a graduate from a double European Master of Public Health.
+Additionally, she also holds a Bsc and Msc in Biomedical Sciences and is PhD candidate at Tilburg University specializing in European Health Information Systems.
+She is president of the EUPHA section on Public Health.

 Dr. Adam Roth is a medical doctor (M.D.) specialized in Clinical Bacteriology and Virology and an associate professor with a PhD in epidemiology.